 Regents International School Pattaya supports students through their application to university wherever their destination.
-Regents faculty will help students write personal statements, gather recommendations, produce transcripts, and put together application packets.
+The University Counsellor with support from other members of Regents' faculty will help students write personal statements, gather recommendations, produce transcripts, and put together application packets.
 The school also offers the SAT and SAT Subject Tests at several points during the year.
 There will also be many visits from university representatives and visits to university fairs depending on interest and schedules.
-At the students' requests, faculty will also help in the university search and provide counselling on next steps.
-We have alumni studying around the world in countries as diverse as the UK, USA, Canada, Australia, Spain, Singapore, India, Hong Kong and China.
+At the students' requests, the University Counsellor will also help in the university search and provide counselling on next steps.
+We have alumni studying around the world in countries as diverse as the UK, USA, Canada, Australia, New Zealand, Spain, Netherlands,

+Singapore, Korea, Hong Kong and China.